LimKianAn/xcluster/README.md

 make
 ```

 It's going to take some time to finish.
+Behind the scene, a [kind](https://github.com/kubernetes-sigs/kind/) cluster is created, *metal-api* related kubernetes resources are deployed, and multiple *linux kernel-based virtual machines* are created for *metal-stack* switches and machines.

 From time to time, do

 ```bash
 docker-compose run metalctl machine ls